haark200/CSC422/README.md

 ### Release 2

 Attack logic was updated alongside print statements showing which characters were attacking who and how much damage was being done.
 Defender killed was printed when an attack brought someone to 0 health and survivor status printed after combat to see how many survived, if any.

+### Release 3

+Added weapons for the characters to be able to use, with associated chances to hit and damage unique to each weapon.
+Also, updated the way we organized our program as we put every class into separate files.